Sunday, February 20, 2022

 Despite recent research at The University of California and Yale, which may mean that daily insulin injections for Type 1 diabetics could become a thing of the past, there is still the need to keep track of your blood sugar levels, especially over Christmas.

-With modern technology, there are a number of apps available and reminders you can set on your smartphone or tablet that will help you keep a clear record of your blood sugar levels so you can effectively manage your diabetes.
+With modern technology, there are several apps available and reminders you can set on your smartphone or tablet that will help you keep a clear record of your blood sugar levels so you can effectively manage your diabetes.